mickfuzz/phd4/_posts/thesis_chapters/2025-4-1-Introduction.md

 Early work from Papert and Turkle addresses cultural barriers to computing culture [-@papert_epistemological_1990].
 The distinction between hard and soft approaches to learning is explored particularly in studies refuting conceptions that there is a right way to do computer coding.
 In this context, the hard approach infers a top-down perspective, highlighting advance planning and logical deconstruction of large problems.
 Papert and Turkle identify the privileging of abstract thinking over concrete approaches in classroom teaching a tendency which is mirrored by recent conceptions and advancement of computational thinking as teaching ideology [@wing_computational_2008].

-Paper and Turkle locate different, softer but equally effective coding strategies.
-Soft coding suggests a more immediate and learner-directed connection with the materials or digital artefacts involved.
-The learner is presented as adapting a familiar set of concepts and processes to new situations and challenges as they arise as a 'tinker' might use well worn tools to skilfully bodge a repair job [@papert_childrens_1993, p.
-143].

 Kafai and Peppler also address the issues of gender identities and game design [@kafai_beyond_2014] asking how to create new communities and learning environments which align with values of participants rather than aiming to break into existing ones.
 They propose that we ask not *How can we bring girls into the game making clubhouse* but rather *How can we build new clubhouses suitable for the interests of girls*.
 Two of the playful elements they suggest are textiles related technology and the promotion of more collaborative online spaces as opposed to technology competitions.